PointCloudLibrary/pcl/doc/tutorials/content/registration_api.rst

-We sometimes refer to the problem of registering a pair of point cloud datasets together as *pairwise registration*, and its output is usually a rigid transformation matrix (4x4) representing the rotation and translation that would have to be aplied on one of the datasets (let's call it *source*) in order for it to be perfectly aligned with the other dataset (let's call it *target*, or *model*).
+We sometimes refer to the problem of registering a pair of point cloud datasets together as *pairwise registration*, and its output is usually a rigid transformation matrix (4x4) representing the rotation and translation that would have to be applied on one of the datasets (let's call it *source*) in order for it to be perfectly aligned with the other dataset (let's call it *target*, or *model*).